There are only 6 steps to take on the pathway to becoming a Resource Family:

 Step 1 – Attend Orientation and Complete Application

 The orientation is an informal meeting for you to learn about the Resource Family Approval (RFA) process, ask questions and make a decision about becoming a Resource Family.
 Call 888-811-1121 to register to attend an orientation.
 DCFS Resource Family Recruitment Section hosts monthly Resource (Foster & Adoptive) Parent Orientations.
-Click to view the monthly schedule.
+See our Events page for the most up to date schedule for orientations and information sessions.
 At the orientation, you will receive an application.
 To begin the process, please complete the online application or you can return the application by mail to:

 Step 2 – Complete Background Checks

 An RFA Intake Worker will arrange for you to submit electronic fingerprints (called Live Scan) and assist you with any additional information necessary to request a criminal background clearance.

 Prospective resource parents are required to attend 12 hours of pre-approval RFA training.
 This RFA training program will provide you with valuable information about the foster care system, the needs of children, and what it means to be a Resource Family.
 You will be provided information on how to register for training by the RFA Intake Worker.
 You will also need to complete CPR and First-Aid certification, which will be provided to you.

 Step 4 – Complete Home Environment Assessment

 A RFA Social Worker will schedule a time to meet with you and your family in your home.
 They will make sure your home passes a basic health and safety inspection and provides a suitable environment for children in the foster care system.